 Although the Catalogue revised in 2011 has no retroactive force and foreign enterprises approved to operate in China before their business becomes prohibited under the Catalogue revised in 2011 should be able to continue with their business in accordance with the approval they previously obtained, there is no assurance that such enterprises will continue to be able to renew their licenses in the future if the government authorities consider that renewal of their licenses would contravene the Catalogue revised in 2011.
 Moreover, we may not be able to obtain necessary approvals for our business expansion or acquisitions from the government authorities under the Catalogue revised in 2011.
 We also may not be able to extend the operating periods of our existing PRC subsidiaries, including Jiachenhong, Nuoya and Lukou.
 Jiachenhong has an operating period of twenty years and the cord blood banking license is subject to renewal in May 2016.
 Nuoya has an operating period of thirty years and the cord blood banking license is subject to renewal in May 2015.
-Lukou has an operating period of the contracts bischenber 2013.
+Lukou has an operating period of twenty years and the cord blood banking license is subject to renewal in September 2013.
 The contracts Jiachenhong, Nuoya and Lukou currently enter into with their subscribers are typically for a period of 18 years.
-If Jiachenhong, Nuoya and Lukou are not able to extend their respective operating periods, these respective operating period will not cover the period of the contracts entered into after September 2005 and the relevant entity may have to be transferred to domestic companies or go into liquidation upon the expiration of its respective operating period and the interprise of power approval authorities for increasing the registered capital of Jiachenhong, Nuoya and Lukou, or making contributions for such capital with foreign currency sourced from overseas.
-If any of the above occurs, we may be required to change our business model or otherwise cease our business operations.
+If Jiachenhong, Nuoya and Lukou are not able to extend their respective operating periods, these respective operating period will not cover the period of the contracts entered into after September 2005 and the relevant entity may have to be transferred to domestic companies or go into liquidation upon the expiration of its respective operating period.
+In addition, after the Catalogue revised in 2011 has been issued, we may not be able to obtain approval from relevant approval authorities for increasing the registered capital of Jiachenhong, Nuoya and Lukou, or making contributions for such capital with foreign currency sourced from overseas.
+If any of the above occurs, we may be required to change our business model or other